-According to Revelation 21, when God's great salvation plan for humans has completed, he will create a new universe and a new earth (Revelation 21:1).
+According to Revelation 21, which directly mentions heaven, when God's great salvation plan for humans has completed, he will create a new universe and a new earth (Revelation 21:1).
 He will then miraculously create a fantastic new version of Jerusalem (verse 2) for our loved ones and us.
 It will be crafted using pure gold and many precious gemstones such as emeralds, topaz and sapphires.

 God and Jesus Christ will then do something completely unexpected but positively wonderful for all those they have loved!
 They will place their thrones within the glorious city, thus making it not only the headquarters of a new earth but also effectively placing heaven on earth!